Program Director

 Keli DeVries, LMSW

 Keli (pronouns: she/her) started her career as a social worker in the Emergency Department.
-She became a social work supervisor and interim manager before transitioning to become a call center manager.
+She became a social work supervisor and interim manager before transitioning to become a call center manager, and now the Program Manager of Michigan Oncology Quality Consortium (MOQC), a statewide collaborative for improving oncology care for patients and caregivers.
 She continues to maintain her social work license and uses that background in everything she does.

 Keli joined MOQC when she got to a point in her career where the thing she cared most about was working with people she could trust towards shared goals with a collective vision, to help people in some meaningful way.
-She looked around and found that MOQC fit that criteria best!
-Every day she is grateful to have found this team.
-Her favorite part, now that she has found MOQC, is connecting with people, whether it’s the coordinating center team, POQC members, or practices.
+She is passionate about quality improvement in oncology care and about centering equity and inclusion in health care.
+Her favorite part of her work is connecting with people, whether it’s mentoring the coordinating center team, meeting with patient/caregiver advisors, or interdisciplinary teams at oncology practices.
 She loves hearing about what MOQC is doing that benefits people, and about what can still be done to improve.

 In her spare time, Keli loves being outside, spending time with family, and eating delicious food.